Grandstand

 Location

 The Tennis Center is located in the Flushing section of Queens, more specifically, within Flushing Meadows – Corona Park.
 Just outside the South Gate is a plethora of attractions and the most striking visually is the Unisphere, built for the 1964 World’s Fair.
 If attending just a night session, the day means that one can either walk the park or head to the New York Hall of Science, the Queens Museum or the Queens Zoo.
 I would recommend spending the whole day though at the Tournament.
-Inside the Grounds, is a mini-village as there is shopping, swag booths and three restaurants open to all ticket holders.
+Inside the Grounds, is a mini-village with shopping, swag booths and three restaurants open to all ticket holders.
 Fans can also try an interactive game or two in the climate-controlled Fan Experience building.
 The East Plaza and the South Plaza are the main walking areas and it is the latter that features the famed fountains and large video screen on the outside of the stadium.
 Seats and grassy shaded areas aren’t that plentiful, but they become more abundant in the food village that sits between both Plazas.
 There are lots of tables here and a full range of food choices.

 Location Ranking: 9 out of 10